What is Vicarious Trauma?

 - Avoidance Behaviors: Individuals may engage in avoidance behaviors to protect themselves from further exposure to trauma.
 This can include avoiding discussions, situations, or media content that may trigger distressing memories or emotions related to VT.

 - Emotional Numbing: Some individuals may experience a sense of emotional detachment or numbing to cope with the overwhelming emotions associated with VT.
-They may find it difficult to connect with their own emotions or the emotions of others.
+They may find it challenging to connect with their own feelings or the emotions of others.

 - Sleep Disturbances: VT can disrupt an individual’s sleep patterns, leading to difficulties falling asleep, staying asleep, or experiencing restful sleep.
 This can contribute to feelings of fatigue and decreased overall well-being.